Best methods for attracting and retaining talented employees

 Why has finding and holding onto talented employees become so complicated?

-Flexible work hours are another common demand from modern employees, as they want more control over their schedules for a better work-life balance.
+Flexible work hours are another common demand from modern employees, who want more control over their schedules for a better work-life balance.
 Development opportunities, competitive compensation, and attractive benefits packages are also perks the best talent actively looks for.

-Elevated stress due to burnout is another notorious cause for high employee turnover, and more than half of employees (59%) have experienced at least moderate levels of it.
+Elevated stress due to burnout is another notorious cause for high employee turnover; more than half of employees (59%) have experienced at least moderate levels of it.

 While these stats prove that attracting and retaining talented employees is indeed difficult, that doesn’t mean that it’s impossible.

-That’s why I’ve put together this list of the best methods for attracting and retaining talented employees at your organization.
+That’s why I’ve compiled this list of the best methods for attracting and retaining talented employees at your organization.
 Read on to learn how you can satisfy the needs of modern employees without bankrupting your business in the process.

 Understanding today’s talent market